Cliff Canyon and Black Pipe Trail

 How to get there: From Koke‘e Museum, turn left on Hwy 550 and drive 1.9 miles north to a small pullover on the right hand side of the road.
 You can also park along Hwy 550 near the Awa‘awapuhi Trailhead.
 The trail ends on Hwy 550 about .3 miles past the Kalalau Lookout; 1.0 miles from the trailhead.
 Because the trail goes from road to road, many hikers park, walk in as far as they want and then return to their vehicle (instead of walking along the road).

 Trail Description: One of the flattest trails on Kauaʻi, this is an easy hike, with a climb in elevation of just 120 feet.
-The trail passes through a moist forest where several native forest birds may be seen.
+The trail passes through a moist forest where native forest birds may be seen.
 An eastward branch of the trail in a strawberry guava grove is a dead-end, hunters’ trail-we do not recommend you venture here – itʻs easy to get lost.

 General Notes & Warning: This is entirely a forest trail, with no “long views” or vistas.
 Parking is a challenge; there is only room for two or three cars; you can also park at the end of Kalalau Lookout parking lot and walk several hundred yards to the Kaluapuhi Trail head.

 Pihea – Alaka‘i Trail